ashil31/Ride-hailing-Application/Backend/README.md

 }
 ```

----

 ### Get Distance and Time Endpoint

 #### Endpoint
 `GET /maps/get-distance-time`

 #### Description
-This endpoint provides the distance and travel time between an origin and a destination.
-It requires valid authentication.
+This endpoint calculates the travel distance and duration between an origin and a destination using the Google Routes API.
+A valid authentication token is required.

 #### Request Query Parameters
 - **origin** (string, required): The starting address.
 Must be at least 3 characters long.